navopw/ConsoleReader/README.md

 	consoleReader.clearConsole();
 });

-//this blocks your thread an waits for user input consoleReader.listen();
+//this blocks your thread and waits for user input consoleReader.listen();
 ```